 - 2 egg yolks

-- In a medium saucepan place passionfruit pulp, passionfruit seeds, lemon juice, butter and sugar.
+- In a medium size pot place passionfruit pulp, passionfruit seeds, lemon juice, butter, and sugar.
 Cook over a medium heat until the butter has melted and the sugar has dissolved.

 - In a large bowl place eggs, and additional egg yolks.
 Whisk eggs until combined.